Links

 For visitors interested in the volcanic history of Lanzarote, the main place to head for is the Parque Nacional de Timanfaya, this is Lanzarote’s National Park and is located in the south-west of the island.
 It contains the Montañas del Fuego (Fire Mountains), which during the 18th Century erupted frequently, covering the land and villages in molten lava and creating much of its modern day lunar landscape.
 The area is now safe although there is still molten lava under the surface and it is possible for visitors to enjoy meat and fish cooked on a ‘volcanic grill’.
 Tourist can also witness water being turned to steam, as it is poured into underground pipes, subterranean temperatures in the park reach up to 600º Centigrade.

 Lanzarote has not been blighted by high-rise development and this is largely due to the influence of its most famous son César Manrique (1919-1992) who in the 1960’s and 1970’s introduced rules controlling the height, colour and design of all new buildings on the island.
-Everywhere on Lanzarote you can wee the work of this famous man who tragically died in a car accident in 1992.
+Everywhere on Lanzarote you can see the work of this famous man who tragically died in a car accident in 1992.

 Other major resorts in Lanzarote are Playa Blanca and Costa Teguise, Playa Blanca though one of the largest resorts on the island is still relatively unspoilt and retains much of its original fishing village charm, Playa Blanca has some fine beaches and good facilities, Costa Teguise which is a modern resort has some fine beaches, a golf course and is very popular with water sports enthusiasts.
-Lanzarote has some charming little towns and villages, most notably Haria and Yaiza, also numerous interesting place to visit such as the Jameos del Agua caves, Isla Graciosa and El Golfo.

 Lanzarote Links: Lanzarote Map - Lanzarote Weather